cabforum/servercert/docs/NSR.md

 i.
 Have a procedure to configure workstations with inactivity time-outs that log the user off or lock the workstation after a set time of inactivity without input from the user (the CA or Delegated Third Party MAY allow a workstation to remain active and unattended if the workstation is otherwise secured and running administrative tasks that would be interrupted by an inactivity time-out or system lock);

 j.
-Review all system accounts at least every three (3) months and deactivate any accounts that are no longer necessary for operations;
+Review accounts and access permissions at least every three (3) months or continuously monitor them for access that is no longer necessary for operation.
+Access that is identified to be no longer necessary for operation shall be removed.

+   If continuous monitoring is used, the approved access permission configurations shall be reviewed every six (6) months.

 k.
 Lockout account access to Certificate Systems after no more than five (5) failed access attempts, provided that this security measure;